Jean-Baptiste-Garcia/history-trend/README.md

 ]
 ```

-And it is possible to use any function that operates on a report :
+And, it is possible to use any function that operates on a report :
 ```javascript
  function diskUsageRatio(report) {
     return report.disk.used / (report.disk.free + report.disk.used);